retest/recheck-xml/README.md

 ### Prerequisites

-Currently only available as a Java API with support for JUnit 4.
+Currently available as a Java API with support for JUnit 4.

+Add any logging facility you want, that is compatible with [SLF4j](https://www.slf4j.org/).

 ## Building